aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-image-jpeg-bmp-png-emf-tiff-svg-format/document-features-supported-on-image-export/_index.md

 {{% alert color="primary" %}}

-The Aspose.Words rendering engine can render entire documents or certain pages of any document loaded into many different rendered formats.
+The Aspose.Words rendering engine can render entire documents or certain pages of any document loaded into multiple different rendered formats.

 These formats are: